-Our goal is to bring you Google Fiber service as quickly as possible.
-After you sign up, we'll contact you with an estimate for when you can expect service installation.
-A lot of things impact our timing, though.
+A lot of things impact the timing of when we can install Fiber in your home.
 This article explains what we do between the time you sign up and the time we can install Google Fiber in your home and why sometimes things can take a bit longer than we originally anticipated.

 Brand new networks take time to build